-Lisa Godek and her 13-year-old daughter, Chloe Fargo, are committed to helping others outside of work and school respectively.
-Their latest service trip was a week on the Rosebud Indian Reservation in South Dakota.
-They lent a hand to the native Lakota people through everyday tasks and creating a children’s fair for the community.
-Here Lisa and Chloe reflect on their experience volunteering in South Dakota and explain why families should serve together.
+Lisa Godek and her 13-year-old daughter, Chloe Fargo, are committed to helping others outside of work and school.
+Their latest service trip was a week on the Rosebud Indian Reservation in South Dakota, where they lent a hand to the native Lakota people through everyday tasks and a children’s fair.
+Here Lisa and Chloe reflect on their experience volunteering in South Dakota, and explain why families should serve together.

 What motivated you to volunteer in South Dakota with your thirteen-year-old daughter?

 Lisa said: “I was a Business Analytics and Insights leader at Pfizer.
 During my 16 years there, I served as the voice of the patient and physician to integrate their perspectives, needs, and experiences into our R&D and commercial strategies for medicines development.
 I was a Pfizer Global Health Fellow in Shanghai in 2014.
 There, I created the mission and three-year plan to activate a Senior Health Research Center.
 While I believe these roles and others contributed to the greater good, I felt that I had not directly touched individuals’ lives.
 I’ve recently embarked on a new life chapter, having left the industry in which I worked after a 20-year career.
 I took on an adjunct faculty role in the Columbia University’s Masters of Science Applied Analytics program.
 I gave myself ample time to reflect on my past and future with the goal of determining what I wanted moving forward.
 I realized that my career to date consisted of only indirect impact on people’s lives.

 Chloe, what did you learn from your volunteer experience in South Dakota?